 Iredell County Sheriff

 Deputy Church with Lake Patrol with Iredell County reported slower months.
 Getting to know people out and about.
 Recovered both PWC’s that were stolen back in October.
 Supported a couple boat parades.
 Huge turnout at the park off of Perth Rd.
 Will plan for more traffic control this year.
-One incident of a female who had an accident at Stumpy Creek and was rescued by good Samaritan fishermen and transported to the hospital.
-Loop Out Shoals single vehicle accident and highway patrol investigated and Iredell County assisted.
+One incident of a female who had an accident at Stumpy Creek and was rescued by a good Samaritan fisherman and transported to the hospital.
+Look Out Shoals single vehicle accident and highway patrol investigated and Iredell County assisted.
 Otherwise an uneventful season.

 Catawba County